Port Said Stadium riot: Reactions

 The BBC reported the Egyptian deputy health minister described it as "the biggest disaster in the country's football history".
 The Parliament of Egypt called for an emergency session to be held on 2 February 2012 to discuss a response.
+Parliament Speaker Saad El-Katatni of the Muslim Brotherhood questioned whether security forces had responded promptly enough at the start of the riot.